mattermost/docs/source/messaging/channel-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Notification preferences, channel header, channel purpose, and channel name are customizable for each channel.
-To access these settings, click the channel name at the top of the page to open the channel menu.
+To access these settings, select the channel name at the top of the page to access channel options.

 Channel notification preferences
 --------------------------------